gitlabhq/gitlabhq/doc/user/project/merge_requests/merge_request_approvals.md

 When someone is marked as a required approver for a merge request, an email is sent to them and a todo is added to their list of todos.

-## Groups
+### Approver groups

+> [Introduced][ee-743] in GitLab Enterprise Edition 8.13.

-You can also assign one or more groups that can be assigned as approvers, it works in the same way like regular approvers, the only difference is that you assign several users with one action.
-It's also possible to assign group at the project level and you can always change them later by editing the merge request.
+You can also assign one or more groups that can be assigned as approvers.
+It works the same way like regular approvers do, the only difference is that you assign several users with one action.
+One possible scenario would be to to assign a group of approvers at the project level and change them later when creating or editing the merge request.

 ## Using approvals